Euris14/klipper-control-python/README.md

 # TODO Learning:
         In order to finish my code I need to learn how to first code a webhook, then be able to use that webhook on my website.
-The most important thing right now to focus on is getting my current code to be able to interact with flask, http, and webhooks.
+The most important thing right now to focus on is getting my current code to be, able to interact with flask, http, and webhooks.

 # TODO Moonraker API: